9 Top Kitchen Trends You Need To Know About

 Alternating open and closed cabinetry creates a balanced look.
 For materials, metal and wood shelves have an attractive, natural appearance.

 Utilize vertical space by staggering shelves in height for visual interest.
-Incorporate different shapes like square shelves next to rod iron wine glass holders.
+Incorporate different shapes, like square shelves next to rod iron wine glass holders.

 Leave enough clearance between shelves for larger dishes.
 With good planning, open shelving can add charm and character to kitchens in 2024 and beyond.